obin-odayo/Mini-Champs/docs/game/materials.md

 # Jungle Equipment

-Sometimes rare Materials or jungle Materials are dropped from [[creatures]] in the [[jungle]].
+Sometimes rare Materials or jungle Materials are dropped from [[creatures]], Giants, in the [[jungle]].
 Rare Materials can be used to buy Jungle Equipment from the Blacksmith.